DK-Hostmaster/DKHM-RFC-Transfer/README.md

 Do note that a transfer will set the default auto-renewal/expiration for the transferred domain.
 Please see ["DKHM RFC for handling of Automatic Renewal or Expiration"][DKHMRFCAUTORENEW]

+<a id="authinfo"></a>
+## AuthInfo

+The generation and format of the AuthInfo token for use for the transfer command is described in the proposal: ["DKHM RFC for AuthInfo"]["DKHMRFCAUTHINFO"].

+The only change related to the generation is the keyword to be used, where the default is `AUTO` at this time.
+The generation of a AuthInfo token for transfer, will require the keyword: `AUTOTRANSFER`.

 <a id="withdraw"></a>
 ## Withdraw